bbhunter/brutas/README.md

 **A pretty comprehensive set of password dictionaries and wordlists designed for quick wins in realistic scenarios.**

+## Downloads

+You can download the latest releases of the "big" set from the following URLs:

+* `brutas-passwords-7-all.tar.gz` - https://mega.nz/file/VCQ2HJCT#c59lQ4rqddJnbz_oRlMmQsEfLEmDQX3k9t2aSc0uIEc (pending upload)

 ## Passwords

 A brief introduction to `brutas-passwords-#` lists:
 * the number of passwords grows with the consecutive file number;
-* passwords are not sorted according to the probability, they are combined into groups of probability represented by separate files instead;
+* passwords are not sorted according to the probability, they are combined into groups of probability instead;
 * each consecutive file **does not** contain passwords from the previous set;
 * `brutas-passwords-7-all.txt` is a merge of all sets, sorted by groups, so the most probable ones are at the beginning.